SeanJayManuel/Employee-Turnover-Analysis/README.md

 * **Salary**: Salary level of the employee; ranges from low, medium and high.
 * **left**: Whether the employee has left the company or not.

+## A Dive Into Data Visualization

+Our data serves little use in it's current form, so let's try a creating a few different graphs to help grasp the different relationships in our dataset.